enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/vector.md

 <|glyph@trickster:templates|trick-id=trickster:merge_vector,title=Absorption Distortion|>

-number, number, number -> vector
+number, number, number |

+number[] -> vector

 ---

 Merges three input numbers into a vector.
+Inputs may be provided by a list.

 ;;;;;